Nikhil2408/Deploying-a-simple-service-to-Kubernetes/README.md

 ![](images/4.png)

 <h4> 5.
-Verifying all the service's pods are up and running along with one testing pod i.e.busy box that I created </h4>
+Verifying all the service's pods are up and running along with one testing pod i.e.busybox that I created </h4>

 ![](images/5.png)